webshop-tech/integration-for-szamlazzhu-fluentcart/readme.txt

 == Additional Information ==

+= Troubleshooting for advanced users =

+Enable `WP_DEBUG` to see debug information on each orders activity log.

 = Support =

 For general questions, please visit the [plugin website](https://webshop.tech/integration-for-szamlazzhu-fluentcart/).
-Bug reports can be submitted here on the project's [GitHub](https://github.com/agabor/integration-for-szamlazzhu-fluentcart) page.
+Bug reports and feature requests can be submitted on the project's [GitHub](https://github.com/agabor/integration-for-szamlazzhu-fluentcart) page.

 = Contributing =